How to publish a dataset

 When describing your data you should take the perspective of future users, who will be asking: “what is this dataset about and what can I use it for?”.

-All items having an “Add..” button can have additional entries appended by clicking the button.
-Items can be deleted or moved up and down with the handles to the right of each entry.
+All items having an ‘Add’ button can have additional entries appended by clicking the button.
+Items can be deleted or dragged up and down as required.

 General